- Home >

 - Conditions for which an appeal will be accepted:

-A. documented serious health condition of the appellant – to include illness, injury, impairment, or physical or mental condition resulting in a period of incapacity requiring absence from all classes for two or more consecutive weeks (documentation to be a statement by a doctor explaining the serious health condition, the necessary two week absence from classes, and supporting the appeal)
+- documented serious health condition of the appellant – to include illness, injury, impairment, or physical or mental condition resulting in a period of incapacity requiring absence from classes (documentation to include a statement by a medical authority supporting the appeal and explaining the serious health condition and how the condition necessitated absences from classes)

-- Conditions for which an appeal will not be accepted includes but not limited to:
+- Conditions for which an appeal will not be accepted includes but is not limited to:

-- All appeals will be reviewed in the Office of Student Financial Aid and Scholarships to determine which should be considered.
+- All appeals will be reviewed in the Office of Student Financial Aid and Scholarships to determine which meet the appealable conditions as outlined in this policy.

-- All approved appeals will be required to regain complete eligibility by the end of the following summer school term.
+- All approved appeals will be required to regain complete eligibility by the end of the following summer school term or term designated by the Student Financial Aid Committee.

 - The decision of the Committee will be final.